OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Select-Object.md

 ### -Property

 Specifies the properties to select.
 These properties are added as **NoteProperty** members to the output objects.
 Wildcards are permitted.
+If the input object doesn't have the property named, the value of the new **NoteProperty** is set to `$null`.

 The value of the **Property** parameter can be a new calculated property.
 To create a calculated, property, use a hash table.